 A group of excited kids get close to Angels superstar Mike Trout as he warms up to bat.
 As part of the renovation of Angel Stadium into its current state, the dugout boxes were added behind home plate.

 Walking around the ballpark is more spacious than ever.
 The main concourse, one of two to serve the field level as most fans enter through the ground concourse below, has been widened to mimic the pleasing level of pedestrian comfort seen elsewhere at modern ballparks.
 Beyond the outfield, the concourse has spare room to walk even with the inclusion of a patio area near the California Spectacular, a second scoreboard behind left field (added in 2004) and, while he’s in an Angels uniform, a home run counter for slugger Albert Pujols—though why it’s placed far back behind the rock pile where almost no one can see it is mystifying.

 The ballpark’s outer plaza has been expanded and rethought to be more utilized by fans before and during games.
-Fenced off from the parking lot by relatively elegant wrought iron, the plaza is home to leisurely spaced palm trees and other tropical species, food courts and the ballpark’s only two honorary statues: one of Gene Autry, the other of Rod Carew’s daughter Michelle, who died of leukemia in 1996.
+Fenced off from the parking lot by relatively elegant wrought iron, the plaza is home to leisurely spaced palm trees and other tropical species, food courts and the ballpark’s only two honorary statues: one of Gene Autry, the other of Rod Carew’s wife Michelle, who died of leukemia in 1996.